-In order to meet the requirement that any changes must be made 45 days prior to the start of the Clerkship or Elective (and 60 days prior the start of the Sub-I), a completed Add/Drop Form must be submitted for verification to the Office of the Registrar at least 45 days for a clerkship or elective (and at least 60 days for a Sub-I) prior to the start of the first clinical rotation to be changed.
-After verification by the Office of the Registrar sign-off is required from the Assistant Dean for Clinical Learning and/or the Senior Associate Dean for Medical Education or his or her delegate.
-The Office of the Registrar will advise whether or not additional review and approval by the Assistant Dean for Clinical Learning and/or the Senior Associate Dean for Medical Education is required.
-If required, the student must arrange the meeting as soon as possible in order to give the Assistant Dean for Clinical Learning and/or the Senior Associate Dean for Medical Education or his or her delegate adequate time to consider the application.
-Once required signatures have been obtained, the completed form should be submitted to the Office of the Registrar.
+A written request (email) to Add/Drop an Elective must be submitted at least 45 days prior to the start of the elective to the Registrar Office days prior to the start of the Sub-I to the Registrar Office.

+A written request (email) to Add/Drop a Sub-I must be submitted at least 60

+After verification by the Office of the Registrar, sign-off is required from the Assistant Dean for Clinical Learning and/or the Vice Dean for Academic and Curricular Affairs or his or her delegate.
+The Office of the Registrar will advise whether or not additional review and approval by the Assistant Dean for Clinical Learning and/or the Vice Dean for Academic and Curricular Affairs is required.
+If required, the student must arrange the meeting as soon as possible in order to give the Assistant Dean for ClinicalLearning and/or the Vice Dean for Academic and Curricular Affairs or his or her delegate adequate time to consider the application.
+Once required signatures have been obtained, the completed Add/Drop form (for clerkships) should be submitted to the Office of the Registrar.
 Students may not contact Clerkship Directors directly to discuss a request to add or drop a clinical rotation.